CHT2520/object-relational-mapping/README.md

 Can you get the _edit_, _update_ and _delete_ functions to work.

 You don't need to make any changes to _Film.php_, and the _edit.view.php_ has already been created.
-You only need to make changes to the `FilmController` so that it use the `Film` model to execute actions.
+You only need to make changes to the `FilmController` so that it use the `Film` model to execute actions, and _index.php_ to do the routing.

 ## Data Mapper

 An alternative to Active Record is the Data Mapper pattern.
-The mapper class is responsible for working with the database - insert, delete etc. Domain objects (Film) don't need any knowledge of the database.
+The mapper class is responsible for working with the database - insert, delete etc. The advantage is that Domain objects (e.g. Film) don't need any knowledge of the database.

 - Open _Models/DataMapper/Film.php_
 - Note that it is much simpler than the active record example, there isn't any code in here for working with a database.